 Each team must have an adult head coach and adult assistant coach.
 All adults—head coach, assistant coach, and other parents/volunteers—must complete the Johns Hopkins online child safety training before registering.
 Two adults registered in our system must be present at every team meeting.

-- Participate in orientation meeting led by JHU APL STEM Program Management Office staff in October.
+- Participate in the orientation meeting led by APL STEM Program Management Office staff in October.

 Review challenge rules and requirements.

 Full challenge rules and requirements will be released in October.